-4. Methodology
+3. Methodology

-The study was conducted mainly based on the data of Household Income and Expenditure Survey (HIES) of 2000, 2005 and 2010 conducted by the Bangladesh Bureau of Statistics (BBS).
-Different statistical reports, relevant research papers, books and many national and internal journals were also reviewed for conducting this research.
-Finally, bi-variate analysis is conducted to determine association of different variables with poverty and inequality.
+The study was mainly based on the data of Household Income and Expenditure Survey (HIES) of 2000, 2005 and 2010 conducted by the Bangladesh Bureau of Statistics (BBS).
+Different statistical reports, relevant research papers, books and many national and international journals were also consulted for conducting this research.
+Important secondary sources of data are the Bangladesh Bank, Bureau of Manpower, Employment and Training (BMET), International Migration Report of IOM, and reports of World Bank, IMF and ADB.
+The study also gathered data on government's ADP allocation over a substantial period of time and distribution of this allocation among the divisions.
+Finally, bi-variate analysis was conducted to determine association of different variables with poverty and inequality.